stephenkyang/tp/docs/DeveloperGuide.md

 6. After ExpenseList is successfully manipulated (if necessary) and a text response is given, ExpenseCommand exits.

-### Design & Implementation of the Expense Feature

-The expense feature is similarly modularized and designed with an OOP lens.
-As such, its functionalities have been separated into different classes such as the parsing of user input, and the parsing and execution of each of its features.

-On a high level, the expense feature starts with `CommandParser` taking in the input and choosing which `Command` class to execute from.
-This happens with all user input in BudgetBuddy.
-Then, if the first word is "expense", the `execute` function of the `ExpenseCommand` class will run, creating a new `ExpenseAction` class.
-The `execute` function will run a method corresponding to what the user inputs.
-The design of this three class system is meant to modularize the different aspects of the internal logic so future problems would be encapsulated in a specific location.

 ### Stats Component

 ### StatsCommand Class